 Ecosystem 30-day briefing · 12 material events

-• CDN-led enforcement
+• Scraping enforcement

 Synthesized by Claude Haiku 4.5 from the last 30 days of detected events in this pillar.
 Regenerates each daily run.
 Methodology.